fannarfreyr/HagstofaData/README.md

 ## Future Work
 There are a few things that could be added.
 I will explain some of them, and if I do decide to act on them they will be stricken over.

+1. Add a Diagram showing the database schema.
-1. Write tests, for functions and data.
+2. Write tests, for functions and data.
-2. Create a dashboard to visualize the consumer price index data.
+3. Create a dashboard to visualize the consumer price index data.
-2. Explore whether to use another DBMS like Postgres or Snowflake.
+4. Explore whether to use another DBMS like Postgres or Snowflake.
-3. Consider whether and how to deploy to the cloud, using Databricks and Delta Live Tables (for dashboard) for example.
+5. Consider whether and how to deploy to the cloud, using Databricks and Delta Live Tables (for dashboard) for example.
-4. Statistics Iceland publishes a new index each month, so fetching that each month is neede.
+6. Statistics Iceland publishes a new index each month, so fetching that each month is neede.
 Probably use Apache Airflow for these orchestrations.
-5. Containerize the code, with docker.
+7. Containerize the code, with docker.